 The virus that causes the flu is called influenza.
 It spreads freely every year in Quebec and around the world.
 Flu season varies from year to year, but it generally lasts from late fall to spring.
 Thus, early fall is the ideal time to think about the strategies to fight this sworn enemy of health: the flu.

 The flu: widely unknown risks

 Seemingly innocuous, the flu is associated with serious complications and many deaths each year.
-It is important to distinguish between a mere cold and the flu.
+It is important to distinguish between a "mere" cold and the flu.
 Although both are viral respiratory infections, they differ in the nature and severity of symptoms and complications.

-The flu often includes rather intense symptoms: extreme fatigue and weakness, fever and chills, aches and pains, a feeling of general malaise, etc. Additionally, it can be complicated by other infections (bronchitis, pneumonia, sinusitis, otitis, etc.), sometimes requiring hospitalization.
+The flu often includes rather intense symptoms: important fatigue and weakness, fever and chills, aches and pains, a feeling of general malaise, etc. Additionally, it can be complicated by other infections (bronchitis, pneumonia, sinusitis, otitis, etc.), sometimes requiring hospitalization.
 In the most serious cases, it can lead to death.
 This is why vaccination is recommended.